GIEEE12/docker_ms_demo/frontend.git/docs/install/microservices.md

 # Microservices installation
-This is a a guide to install all of the Microservices
+tThis is a a guide to install all of the Microservices

 ## Project setup
 Create the following project structure